Tal-Dor/OrionUO-docs/src/scripting/interactions-with-other-scripts-orion-assistant.md

 This function will check for a text pattern or a collection of patters ('patternOne|patternTwo|patternThree') within 'text' string.
 Uses same logic as text searching in UO journal.

-- - text - String with text to search within.
+- `text` - String with text to search within.

-- - pattern - String with pattern(s) to search for.
+- `pattern` - String with pattern(s) to search for.

-- - ignoreCase - true - Ignore case is true by default.
+- `ignoreCase` - true - Ignore case is true by default.

 Returns true if there's a match.
 </br></br>